dmx-systems/dmx-documentation/docs/user.rst

 Advanced Search with the Type Filter
 ------------------------------------

-The search/create dialog has two checkboxes right under the search field.
+The :ref:`search/create dialog <user-search-create-dialog>` has two checkboxes right under the search field.
 They narrow down your search results to certain topic types according to your filter.

 When you just enter a search term you potentially get a lot of unwanted results: